 Aron Wiegand is currently a Research Scholar at the State University of New York at New Paltz, and comes to us with a research background in Biological Psychology and Behavioral Neuroscience.
 He has a B.A in Psychology with a minor in Biology from the American University in Washington DC, and an MSc. in Evolutionay and Comparative Psychology from the University of St. Andrews.
 He has taken courses in Evolution and Neuroanatomy at the University of Edinburgh, and his research interests include evolutionary genetics, the origins of cognition, and the comparative study of language.

 Richard majored in Psychology (BA), minored in Biology, and encountered the perspectives of evolutionary anthropology under Dr. David Puts at the Pennsylvania State University.
-Richard was also fortunate to assist Dr. Daniel Conroy-Beam and Dr. Laith Al-Shawaf from the Buss Lab at the University of Texas at Austin as a post-bac.
+Richard also assisted Dr. Daniel Conroy-Beam and Dr. Laith Al-Shawaf from the Buss Lab at the University of Texas at Austin as a post-bac on multiple projects.
 Richard’s research interests consist of the development of sexual and romantic desire, sexual orientation, and their interplay of hormones from an evolutionary perspective.